COVID-19 tests for protesters see startup challenges in Minnesota

 One reason for concern is the protests following the death of George Floyd in police custody — with thousands of people packing together and singing and shouting in ways that could have increased viral transmission.

-Many of the protesters were black, and state health data has shown that black people suffer higher rates of severe COVID-19 due in part to their higher levels of chronic diseases that exacerbate their infections.
+Many of the protesters were black, and state health data have shown that black people suffer higher rates of severe COVID-19 due in part to their higher instances of chronic diseases that exacerbate their infections.
 Black people make up less than 7% of the state population but more than 20% of the patients hospitalized for COVID-19.

 "There seem to be converging concerns here," Malcolm said.